clrfund/monorepo/README.md

 In order for their contributions to count towards matching, contributors must verify their uniqueness using [BrightID](https://brightID.org).
 Contributions form unverified accounts do not count towards the quadratic matching for their project.

-The Cl(ear)r.fund smart contracts consist of a factory contract that deploys a new contract for each round.
+The clr.fund smart contracts consist of a factory contract that deploys a new contract for each round.
 All matching funds are sent to the factory contract, while contribution funds are sent to the current round's contract.
 There are three roles in factory contract:

 1. **Owner:** This address (initially set as msg.sender) can set the address of all three roles, finalize a round by transferring matching funds to the previous round contract, and set the token and round duration.
 2. **Coordinator:** This address is responsible for running the zk-Snark computation on contributions to produce the relative percentages of matching funds that each recipient should receive.
 The coordinator can quit at any time, which invalidates the current round forcing the owner to start a new round and users to submit new MACI messages for their contributions.
 Without some advancement in oblivious computation, this Coordinator is necessarily a trusted party in this system (this is discussed more in the Limitations section).
 3. **Contributor:** Any address that sends DAI to the funding contract address.

-The Cl(ea)r.fund application uses [Ethereum](https://ethereum.org/), [TheGraph](https://thegraph.com), and [3Box](https://3box.io/)/[Ceramic](https://www.ceramic.network/) as a backend.
+The clr.fund application uses [Ethereum](https://ethereum.org/), [TheGraph](https://thegraph.com), and [3Box](https://3box.io/)/[Ceramic](https://www.ceramic.network/) as a backend.
 The application will be hosted on GitHub pages, but can also easily be hosted on [IPFS](https://ipfs.io/) or run locally.

 ### Limitations
 There are various limitations in our current design; we discuss some of them here.